-- If your child is 10, they might lack foundational contributions to their identity formation, and missed out on affirmation you were supposed to give them, which could have left them with a poor self-concept or serious identity confusion.
+- If your child is 10, they might lack foundational contributions to their identity formation, and have missed out on the affirmation you were supposed to give them, which could have left them with a poor self-concept or serious identity confusion.

 - Once you have written down what they might be lacking, you need to talk through everything with your wife/mentor/accountability partner and get guidance on how to make contributions in your child’s life related to what they missed out on.

 - Then, be very intentional in future about doing the things you came up with, even if it costs you.

 - For your 10-year-old child, you should work towards a certain specific defining experience called “the rite of passage” at 12 or 13 years old (you can read more about how to hold a rite of passage for your child in chapter 9 of the book).

 - A critical part of building up to the rite of passage experience is intentionally talking through the process with them, focusing on the things that were neglected, but also focusing on the things that will prepare your child to move from childhood into young adulthood.

 At the end of the day, the most important time for you to repair your relationship with your child is right now.
 Don’t put it off.
 The sooner you can build an emotionally connected relationship with your child, the sooner you will experience the trust and transparency that allows you to walk with your child on their road into the future.

 It is hard to make up for it entirely, but it is possible to build bridges and restore some of the damage.

 If the child is still in the mother impact phase (younger than five), the mother should put in extra effort to provide the child with what they need to develop healthily.